mvakde/mvakde.github.io/_pages/about.md

 ---
 Hi there!
 I'm Mithil.
 I am a third year undergrad at IIT Bombay.
 I'm majoring in Engineering Physics, with a minor in Mathematics.

-I'm currently looking for an internship this summer.
+I'm currently looking for a research internship this summer.

 ## Stuff I'm working on:
-- Working on my bachelor's thesis (given permission to start 1 sem early) in the field of quantum materials and nanophotonics
+- Working on my bachelor's project this semester (which is 1 sem early) in the field of quantum materials and nanophotonics
 - Research in the field of Neuromorphic Circuits and Algorithms at the Memory Logic Device & Design labs, IIT Bombay
 - Working as a Teaching Assistant (TA) for the PH 107 Quantum Physics and Applications course at IIT Bombay.
 - Serving as an Institute Student Mentor (one of the few juniors selected in a team of 120 seniors), and a Department Academic Mentor (guiding students who are currently in Academic Probation) under the SMP program.

 ## In my past:
 - Worked as a Jr. Machine Learning Engineer at UMIC.
 Designed the entire ML & Perceptions subsystem of an aerial robot and qualified 2 stages of the Barcelona Smart Drone Challenge (cancelled due to COVID-19).
-The subsystem was co-opted by later recruits, and was used in the aerial robot that won a World Championship.
+The subsystem was co-opted by later recruits, and was used in the aerial robot that won a [**world championship**](http://www.aerialroboticscompetition.org/simulation_challenge.php).
 - Served as the coordinator of the aerial robotics team - AeRoVe.
 During my tenure, I designed a pitch that won INR 0.8 Million in funding through IRCC.
 - Qualified the Indian National Astronomy Olympiad.
 I was invited to the selection camp for the Indian delegation to the International Olympiad in Astronomy and Astrophysics
 - Runner up at the IBM Bluemix Hackathon during high school (beating teams 2 years senior).
 I had developed a twitter monitoring tool using Watson's NLU API